Archive

 By Herman Santa

-Also, thanks to the generosity of our members who donated the articles and helped with the event, among them: Ruben Aleman,.
-Lucy Santa, Nancy Rozon, Rosie Basabe, Leo Roman and Raquel O’Connor.
-If I missed any one, pls. let me know.
+Also, thanks to the generosity of our members who donated the articles and helped with the event, among them: Ruben Aleman, Lucy Santa, Nancy Rozon, Rosie Basabe, Leo Roman and Raquel O’Connor.

 October 7, 2018 Leave a comment